Natural Gas Storage And Price Outlook

 $ 3.12

-The end of season storage level is expected to be 1,685 bcf.
-That is 792 bcf lower than last year, and 113 bcf lower than the 5-year average.
+The end of season storage level is now expected to be 1,705 bcf.
+That is 772 bcf lower than last year and 93 bcf lower than the five-year average.

 |